The Thomson Family

 Married: Isabella Gordon Cowie on 23 July 1885 in St. Paul's Cathedral, Calcutta, Bengal, India.

-Children: Occupation: Surgeon (M.R.C.S England) who served in the Indian Medical Service both in millitary and civilian capacities.
+Children: Occupation: Surgeon (M.R.C.S England) who served in the Indian Medical Service both in military and civilian capacities.
 Later he became a hospital administrator in Birmingham.
 He also authored a number of books on his experiences in South Africa and India.
-The books he authored include: Death: 27 February 1936, in Merton, France
+The books he authored include: Notes:

 Samuel's obituary claims that "in 1880 he was one of the medical officers in the famous forced march of Lord Roberts for the relief of Kandahar" during the second Anglo-Afghan war.
-Samuel did not actually take part in General Roberts' famous march from Kabul, but did march to the relief of Kandahar in a second column under General Phayre from Quetta over the Bolan Pass that, besieged by transport, sickness and bandits, didn't get there in time, arriving a couple or so days after Roberts had already defeated Ayub Khan.
+Samuel did not actually take part in General Roberts' famous march from Kabul, but did march to the relief of Kandahar in a second column under General Phayre from Quetta over the Bolan Pass that, besieged by transport, sickness and bandits, did not get there as quickly, arriving a couple or so days after Roberts had already defeated Ayub Khan.
 This conclusion has been reached by Samuel's own account in The Silent India (page 102) "It was a relief, therefore, when one day a yellow envelope marked "State Urgent" was handed to the writer.
 Its contents were laconic.
 The defeat at Maiwand had just occurred, and the telegram ran, "Join - regiment marching to Morar."
 A second one later in the day from the commanding officer, stated that we were to join the field force for the relief of Kandahar, and a week later we were blundering over the stones in the dismal Bolan Pass on our way to the front.
 But that, as Kipling would say, is another story." and the help of Garen Ewing of the The March to Kandahar Project.

 Obituary: